elvirasru/kubernetes-airflow-databrics/README.md

 kind load image-archive custom-airflow.tar --name airflow-cluster
 ```

-To check whether the new image is in the cluster execute the following commands:
+In order to check whether the new image is in the cluster execute the following commands:
 ```commandline
 kubectl get nodes
 podman exec -ti airflow-cluster-worker bash
 ```
-And inside the node execute ``crictl images``.
+Next, inside the node execute ``crictl images``.

 Finally: